vassitar/Getting-and-Cleaning-Data/README.md

 4. Merge the train and test data sets
 5. Extract the measurements only on the mean and standard deviation
 6. Construct a final tidy data frame from the data frame in point 5, with the average of each variable for each activity and each subject
-7. Write the final tidy data frame to a CSV file
+7. Write the final tidy data frame to a txt file

 More details are available in the "CodeBook.md" file.